A Review of Generalized Zero-Shot Learning Methods: Discussions and Conclusions

 \subsection{Research Gaps}

-Despite considerable progresses of GZSL, particularly in methodologies, there are challenges pertaining to the unavailability of visual samples for the unseen classes.
-Based on our findings, the main research gaps that require further research are as follows:
+Despite considerable progresses in GZSL, methodologies, there are challenges pertaining to the unavailability of visual samples for the unseen classes.
+Based on our findings, the main research gaps that require further investigations are as follows:

-\begin{itemize} \item \textbf{Methodology:} Although many studies to solve the domain shift problem are available in the literature, it remains a key challenging issue with respect to the existing models.
+\begin{itemize} \item \textbf{Methodology:} Although many studies to solve the projection domain shift problem are available in the literature, it remains a key challenging issue with respect to the existing models.
 Most of the existing GZSL methods are based on ideal data sets, which is unrealistic in real-world scenarios.
 In practice, the ideal setting is affected by uncertain disturbances, e.g. a few samples in each category are different from other samples.
 Therefore, developing robust GZSL models is crucial.
 To achieve this, new frameworks that incorporate domain classification without relying on latent space learning are required.

 On the other hand, techniques that are capable of solving supervised classification problems can be adopted to solve the GZSL problem, e.g. ensemble models~\cite{hansen1990neural} and meta-learning strategy~\cite{verma2020meta}.
 Ensemble models employ a number of individual classifiers to produce multiple predictions, and the final decision is reached by combining the predictions~\cite{pourpanah2019animproved,pourpanah2016aqlearning}.
 Recently, Felix et al.~\cite{felix2019multi} introduced an ensemble of visual and semantic classifiers to explore the multi-modality aspect of GZSL.
 Meta-learning aims to improve the learning ability of the model based on the experience of several learning episodes~\cite{liu2020attribute,verma2020meta}.
-GZSL also can be combined with reinforcement learning~\cite{sutton1998introduction} to better tackle new tasks.
-In addition, GZSL can be extended in several fronts, which include multi-modal learning~\cite{parida2020coordinated}, weakly supervised learning to progressively incorporate training instances from easy to hard~\cite{yu2018zero}, or online learning for few-shot learning where a small portion of labeled samples from some classes are available~\cite{kumar2018generalized}.
+GZSL also can be combined with reinforcement learning~\cite{sutton1998introduction,gowda2021claster,pourpanah2019reinforced} to better tackle new tasks.
+In addition, GZSL can be extended in several fronts, which include multi-modal learning~\cite{parida2020coordinated,mazumder2021avgzslnet,felix2020augmentation}, multi-label learning~\cite{gupta2021generative}, multi-view learning~\cite{Paul2021generalized}, weakly supervised learning to progressively incorporate training instances from easy to hard~\cite{yu2018zero,xu2021semi}, continual learning~\cite{verma2021meta}, long-tail learning~\cite{samuel2021generalized}, or online learning for few-shot learning where a small portion of labeled samples from some classes are available~\cite{kumar2018generalized}.